KivalEvan/BeatSaber-JSMap/BEATMAP.md

 ## Unused

-The following are removed or not used:
+The followings are removed or not used in the game:

 - v1
   - Info